albrow/zoom/README.md

 -------------

 The [zoom_example repository](https://github.com/stephenalexbrowne/zoom_example) is an up-to-date
 example of how to use Zoom in a json/rest application.
-Use it as a reference if anything above is not clear.
-Formal documentation is on my todo list.

 TODO
 ----

-In no particular order, here's what I'm working on:
+Ordered generally by priority, here's what I'm working on:

-- Implement sorting
+- Add a --host flag to benchmarks and tests
+- Improve sort/limit/offset performance by using custom indeces
-- Add CreatedAt and UpdatedAt attributes to zoom.Model
+- Add Filter and Count modifiers to FindAllQuery
-- Implement saving arbitrary embedded structs (even if not registered)
-- Write good, formal documentation
-- Re-implement low-level pub/sub (currently missing entirely)
+- Support AND and OR operators on Filters
+- Support combining queries into a single transaction
+- Use scripting to reduce round-trip latencies in queries
 - Implement high-level watching for record changes
+- Support callbacks (BeforeSave, AfterSave, BeforeDelete, AfterDelete, etc.)
-- Add option to make relations reflexive
+- Add option to make relationships reflexive (inverseOf struct tag?)
 - Add a dependent:delete struct tag
+- Support automatic sharding

 LICENSE